mrpintime/CS_with_LLM/README.md

 # CS_with_LLM
-Implemented Customer Support Agent with LLangChain
+This repo is related to GenAI Course Assignment which is Implementing Customer Support Agent with LLangChain and LLM